 But providing users with fully bespoke analytics is costly and time-consuming.
 You need to define security measures and data models and bring datasets together—not to mention design the different charts and visualizations your end-user is interested in.

 So, to help you get the simplicity of use of a BI platform and the customization freedom of tailor-made experiences, we built Embeddable.
-With its headless approach, Embleddable gives you everything you would expect from the best embedded tools while giving you full control over the frontend, UX, and UI and embedding natively in your app.
+With its headless approach, Embeddable gives you everything you would expect from the best embedded tools while giving you full control over the frontend, UX, and UI and embedding natively in your app.

 Which embedded analytics solution is right for you?